LumiGauss: Relightable Gaussian Splatting in the Wild: Experiments

 \subsection{Datasets and baselines}

 To evaluate our approach, we followed the protocol from NeRF-OSR~\cite{rudnev2022nerfosr} using ground truth environment maps.
 We use the official data split for Staatstheatert, Landwehrplatz, and Ludwigskirche.
 We use segmentation masks for test images provided in the OSR dataset and calculate MSE, MAE, SSIM and PSNR on masked regions only.
-We compare \ours{} against NeRF-OSR~\cite{rudnev2022nerfosr}, SR-TensoRF~\cite{chang2024srtensorf}, Philip~\etal~\cite{philip2019multi} and Yu~\etal~\cite{yu2020self}.
+We compare \ours{} against several NeRF-based baselines\footnote{We include the concurrent NeuSky~\cite{gardner2023neusky} which has been published officially after the WACV deadline.} and TensoRF baseline.
 We provide the implementation details in~\supplementary{}.